microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/getting-started.md

 This guide assumes that you use one of the following methods to set up and run the automation scripts:

 - **Local install** - you have the ability to install the required components on your local environment.
-- **Docker install** - You have the ability to run and build a docker image to install components for learners.
-- **Azure Cloud Virtual Machine** - Use Azure Cloud Shell and Azure Virtual Machine to install setup components.
+- **Power Platform Hosted Machine** - Use Power Platform Hosted Machine to install setup components.

 The installer components are based on cross platform tools.
-The required tools include PowerShell, Azure CLI, Power Platform CLI and the .NET SDK you could make your choice from supported Windows, macOS or Linux based operating systems.
+The required tools include PowerShell, Azure CLI, Power Platform CLI and the .NET SDK.
+Some of the components like the package install require Windows.

 ## Local install